Shipping outdoor or house plants abroad by mail or courier

 - Remove the tree from the soil but keep a small amount of it to maintain the tree humid and trim the leaves as much as possible.

 - Wrap the roots with wet paper towels and plastic foil or big plastic bags.
-Do not soak the paper too much so it will not leak water during transit.
-If your plant is placed on a vase, you can choose to ship it still potted.
+Do not soak the paper too much.
+You can also choose to ship the plant still potted.

 - Protect the pallet with liner paper and place the tree on top.

 - Secure the tree with several straps and bands to make sure it stands still.
-Alternatively, you can build a crate around the tree with plywood sheets or wooden boards.
+Alternatively, build a crate around the tree with plywood sheets.

 - Make sure the plant will not be able to move during transit and label your shipment.